Street Parties are a wonderful tradition and a great way to get to know your neighbours and celebrate your local community.

 Here is a link to an example consultation log you might like to consider using.

-Before applying, please make sure you are aware of our application deadline dates, as we process applications in batches depending on the month of your event.
+Before applying, please make sure you are aware of Street Party Deadline 2022.
+We process applications in batches depending on the month of your event.
+It takes up to 6 weeks to complete the processes internally across all the departments.

-Once we have accessed the application and ensured the road closure can take place we will contact you in writing to confirm the event can go ahead.
+Once we have assessed the application and ensured the road closure can take place, we will contact you via email to confirm the street party can go ahead.
+We aim to let you know within 14 days of the application being submitted.

 7. Further information and links